-Rent payments can be structured a variety of ways within a lease agreement, including fixed rent, rent escalations, percentage rent and based rent plus additional.
+ASC 842 lease accounting applies to rent payments structured a variety of ways including fixed rent, rent escalations, or percentage rent.

 Fixed rent, which may also be referred to as a gross lease, is a monthly payment by the tenant that is often the easiest to account for.
 Percentage rent is popular amongst retailers who want the property owner to be invested in their success, as the lease specifies rent as a percentage of gross sales against a base rent.
 The monthly rental amount stated in the lease is the base rent, and additional rent encompasses any charges specifically outlined in the lease, such as building repairs or fees related to late payments.

 Oftentimes, rent agreements classified as operating leases have uneven rent payment terms such as escalating rent payments.
 For example, a 10-year building lease could specify a rent increase of 3 percent every year, after the first year, to help mitigate the negative effect of inflation and other costs that could negatively impact the lessor’s bottom line.